 - Open the ADFS Management application, select the Relying Party Trusts folder, and select Actions > Add a new Standard Relying Party Trust to open the wizard.
 Click Start.

-- Select Enter Data About the Party Manually and click Next.
+- In the Select Data Source window, select Enter Data About the Party Manually and click Next.

-- Enter a display name and notes (optional), and click Next.
+- In the Specify Display Name window, enter a display name and notes (optional), and click Next.

-- Select AD FS profile and click Next.
+- In the Choose Profile window, select AD FS profile and click Next.

-- Keep the default certificate settings and click Next.
+- In the Configure Certificate window, keep the default certificate settings and click Next.

-- If you want to configure multi-factor authentication (optional), refer to ADFS documentation for instructions.
+- (Optional) If you want to configure multi-factor authentication, refer to ADFS documentation for instructions.
 If not, keep the default selection I do not want to configure.
 Click Next.

-- Select Permit all users to access this relying party and click Next.
-If you want to limit access to a smaller subset of all ADFS authenticated users, select Deny all users access to this relying part, then create an issuance authorization rule that allows only that subset of users based on group membership.
+- In the Choose Issuance Authorization Rules window, select Permit all users to access this relying party.
+If you prefer to limit access to a subset of all ADFS authenticated users, select Deny all users access to this relying part, then create an issuance authorization rule that allows only that subset of users based on group membership.

 - Review your settings, keep the check box selected, and then click Close to exit and move to the next task, where you will specify claim rules.